SanketImmunoACT/ImmunoACT-Portfolio_Backend/README.md

 **Built with ❤️ by the ImmunoACT Software Developer**

 *This backend service is designed to handle sensitive healthcare data with the highest standards of security and compliance.
-All development and deployment practices follow healthcare industry best practices and regulatory requirements.*#   I m m u n o A C T - P o r t f o l i o _ B a c k e n d 
+All development and deployment practices follow healthcare industry best practices and regulatory requirements.*#
- 
- 